 On 14 October 2017 United won a closely fought game 1-0 in front of a 9,656 crowd.
 The best chance of an open, entertaining first half fell to the visitors after 20 minutes when James Henry completely mishit his shot from 12 yards after a low cross from Christian Ribeiro had given him a clear sight of goal.

 Rovers also created opportunities, but went closest through a spectacular 20-yard volley from Chris Lines just before the break, which flashed narrowly wide.
 Rory Gaffney had the ball in the net for Rovers early on, but was judged offside from a Tom Nichols flick-on.

 Substitute Alex Mowatt fired an 82nd-minute winner with a low left-footed shot from the edge of the box after a mistake by Tom Broadbent had allowed James Henry the chance to cross from the right.

 It was a game littered with yellow cards, Ollie Clarke, Rory Gaffney and Liam Sercombe for Rovers and James Henry, John Mousinho, Christian Ribeiro and Joe Rothwell for United.

 The 2018/19 game saw the teams fight out a 0-0 draw.Oxford defender Curtis Nelson nodded against the foot of a post from a 40thminute free-kick, and Tom Nichols saw a 62ndminute header bounce back off the crossbar.

 Oxford deserved to be ahead at the interval but Shandon Baptiste had a shot cleared off the line by Tom Lockyer before being substituted with a shoulder injury after 41 minutes.

 Jack Bonham made fine low saves to keep out shots from Marcus Browne and James Henry.

-After the break, Tom Nichols, Ed Upson and Kyle Bennett all went close to getting on the scoresheet.
+After the break, with Nichols, Ed Upson and Kyle Bennett all went close to getting on the scoresheet.